linu-shibu/fraud-detection-imbalance-comparison/README.md

 ## Problem

-Fraud detection is a textbook extreme-imbalance classification problem — in this dataset, legitimate transactions outnumber fraudulent ones **172:1**.
+Fraud detection is a textbook extreme-imbalance classification problem, in this dataset, legitimate transactions outnumber fraudulent ones **172:1**.
 A naive classifier can score >99% accuracy by predicting "not fraud" for everything, while catching zero actual fraud.
 This project treats that as